KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 ---

-### 26.12 **Inverse Orientation — On Declivous Motion and the Possibility of Return**
+### 26.12 Inverse Orientation — On Declivous Motion and the Possibility of Return

 Inverse orientation refers to a metaphysical tendency
-that moves away from ⚫ Aion
+that moves away from Aion
 and the centropic path of unity, coherence, and reintegration.

 It is not inherently entropic,
 but becomes so when expressed through:
 - Distortion
 - Domination
 - Disconnection from deeper soul structure

 This orientation is often marked by: